 So I was talking to one of the librarians in my local library the other day about a Book Club I belong to and my blog about Book reviewing and Hannah if you are reading this.
 Thank you for lighting up this page again.
 I better get back into it!

-Photo credit: Lenny from The Simpson’s tv show (unknown source, taken from my brother’s own photo selection).
+Photo credit: Lenny from The Simpson’s tv show (unknown source, taken from my brother’s own photo library).